codebar/tutorials/sql/lesson1/tutorial.md

 Download the files required to begin working through the tutorial from [here](https://gist.github.com/despo/0b674ec9d5ae9cb09704/download)

-NOTE: need to decide what initial state of db will be.

-NOTE: considering two start points/gists, one with tables & data, one without

-NOTE: the draft has now been written assuming there is data in the db when the student begins the tutorial.
+NOTE: there is data in the database when the student begins the tutorial.

+NOTE: I'll create a gist with the store.db, the petStore.sql (for reference purposes) and possibly sqlite3.exe.

 For now - install sqlite, and download store.db.